dynamic-and-active-systems-lab/airspy_channelize/README.md

 ## Setup
 ### Setup for running in Matlab
 After cloning this repo, the airspy_channelize.m function can be run directly in Matlab.
-No additional setup should be needed.
+You must first add the 'matlab-coder-utils/c-udp' to the matlab path using the Set Path dialog.
 ### Setup for building a compiled executable
 The `airspy_channelize` function can be converted to an executable using Matlab Coder.
 In this way the channelizer will not require Matlab to run.
 Steps to build: